Trek the Annapurna Sanctuary Route

 No two trekking seasons are the same, but occasional landslides or heavy snowfall and avalanches have been known to lead to trail closures on this route – particularly in the areas around Machapuchare Base Camp and Annapurna Base Camp.
 If the trail is closed or deemed unsafe your host will organise an alternative trek of similar difficulty and duration – usually to Mardi Base Camp.

-We’ve sourced some great optional activities for you to do in and around Kathmandu should you wish to explore the area a little bit further.
-Please discuss these directly with your host who will be able to book them for you.
+Your host in Nepal can arrange a variety of extra experiences in Kathmandu, should you want to explore further.
+Please discuss these directly with your host, who will be able to book them for you.

 Yes!
 Lakeside Pokhara, with its laidback vibe, is a popular spot to relax after a trek.
 Although the tour starts and ends in Kathmandu, your host can arrange extra nights for you in Pokhara after your trek.
 They will simply shift your included bus transfer from Pokhara to Kathmandu and your final night's hotel reservation in Kathmandu to a later date for you, so you'll only need to pay for the additional accommodation in Pokhara.